Oxsomi/core3/docs/oiDL.md

 ```

 The types are Oxsomi types; `U<X>`: x-bit unsigned integer, `I<X>` x-bit signed integer.

+uncompressedSizeType is only present if compression is enabled.
+In all other cases it should be assumed that the remainder of the file is the rest of the data.

 *Note: oiDL supports the ability to choose between 10MiB, 50MiB and 100MiB blocks for speeding up AES by multi threading.*